 Why Dental Insurance Rarely Covers Implants in Full

-Here’s the reality most patients encounter: traditional dental insurance was designed decades ago, when implants weren’t yet a common procedure.
+Here's the reality most patients encounter: traditional dental insurance was designed decades ago, when implants weren't yet a common procedure.
 Most policies were built around basic restorative care — think fillings, extractions, and dentures.
-Because of this history, dental implants are often categorized as a “cosmetic” or “elective” procedure, even though they are widely considered the gold standard for tooth replacement by dental professionals today.
+Because of this history, dental implants are often categorized as a "cosmetic" or "elective" procedure, even though they are widely considered the gold standard for tooth replacement by dental professionals today.
+That said, the landscape is slowly changing.
+More insurance plans now offer at least partial coverage for implant-related procedures, even if they don't cover the implant itself in full.
+Understanding how these costs are broken down can help you identify where your plan might chip in.How Dental Implant Costs Are Broken Down

-- The implant post: This is the titanium screw surgically placed into the jawbone.
+Dental implants are not a single-cost procedure.
+The total price typically includes several components, and insurance may cover some parts while excluding others:- The implant post: This is the titanium screw surgically placed into the jawbone.
 Most insurers classify this as a surgical/major procedure and may cover 30–50% after your deductible — but many still exclude it entirely.

 - The abutment: A connector piece that links the implant post to the crown.
 Some plans include this under major restorative benefits.